Positive Behavior Support, Graduate Certificate

 This program may lead to licensure.

 Positive Behavior Support (PBS) is an approach to improving human behavior by making challenging behavior unnecessary and preferred behavior easy and effective.
 PBS emphasizes improving the quality of life for individuals with challenging behavior, and replacing challenging behavior with socially acceptable alternative behavior.
 Applied Behavior Analysis (ABA) is the science behind the approach, and PBS employs research-validated behavioral practices of teaching and reinforcing behavior for individual children and adults as well as for groups of people.
 Attention is focused on understanding the conditions in the environment that contribute to challenging behavior, and modifying those conditions to strengthen desirable behavior.
 The graduate certificate in PBS combines the knowledge and skills of ABA with the attitude and research of PBS.
-The courses in the PBS Certificate are an “Approved Course Sequence” (ACS) of the Behavior Analyst Certification Board®, and earning the certificate enables students to fulfill one of the requirements to become Board Certified Behavior Analysts (BCBA).
-Our graduates help parents, teachers, and others who support people with disabilities and challenging behavior, develop interventions that enhance the quality of life for everyone involved, and facilitate meaningful differences in self-determination and daily functioning.
+The Behavior Analyst Certification Board®, Inc. has verified the courses in the PBS Graduate Certificate program toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® (Option 1) examination under the 5th edition Task List.
+There are 7 courses in the PBS Graduate Certification program, which will require 3 to 7 semesters to complete (depending on how many courses are taken each term).
+Applicants will need to meet additional requirements before they can be deemed eligible to take the examination (e.g., have relevant Master’s degree, collect specified number of hours of supervised practice).
+Although not certified in behavior analysis based on completion of the program, our graduates help parents, teachers, and others who support people with disabilities and challenging behavior, develop interventions that enhance the quality of life for everyone involved, and facilitate meaningful differences in self-determination and daily functioning.

 Student Learning Outcomes